bootstrap-vue/bootstrap-vue/docs/components/tooltip/README.md

 The target element **must** exist in the document before `<b-tooltip>` is mounted.
 If the target element is not found during mount, the tooltip will never open.
 Always place your `<b-tooltip>` component lower in the DOM than your target element.

+**Note:** _When using the default slot for the title, `<b-tooltip>` transfers the rendered DOM from that slot into the tooltip's markup when shown, and returns the content back to the `<b-tooltip>` component when hidden.
+This may cause some issues in rare circumstances, so please test your implmentation accordingly!
+The `title` prop does not have this behavior.
+For simple tooltips, we recommend using the `v-b-tooltip` directive and enable the `html` modifer if needed._

 ## `<b-tooltip>` Component Usage